pk-auth WebAuthn on the JVM

 • A SaaS.
 It is a JAR you compile into your app.
 Nothing leaves your servers; no external billing or callout.

 • A user database.
 You bring the users table.
-The library stores public keys and signing counters that point at handles you mint.
+The library stores public keys and counters that point at handles you mint.

 • Spring-only.
 The core has no Spring, Dropwizard, Micronaut, JDBC, or servlet dependency.
 Adapters are interchangeable.